Reuvi/notVsCode/README.md

 # notVsCode

-A command line text editor to replace vscode.
+A command line text editor that is not vscode.

 # Implementation